-Gambling Therapy is a free online service that provides practical advice and emotional support to people affected by problem gambling who reside outside Great Britain.
+Gambling Therapy is a completely free online service which provides practical advice and emotional support to those outside of Great Britain affected by problem gambling.
 Gambling Therapy is part of the Gordon Moody Association.

-GamCare is a registered charity that provides confidential telephone support and counselling to anyone who is affected by problem gambling.
+GamCare is a registered charity that provides confidential support and counselling via telephone for anybody affected by problem gambling.

 Safer Gambling allows people to make sure they can gamble safely with licensed businesses as well as how to gamble responsibly by using tools to manage their activity.